Pervious concrete: Stormwater management

 The proper utilization of pervious concrete is a recognized Best Management Practice by the U.S. Environmental Protection Agency (EPA) for providing first flush pollution control and stormwater management.
 As regulations further limit stormwater runoff, it is becoming more expensive for property owners to develop real estate, due to the size and expense of the necessary drainage systems.
-Pervious concrete lowers the sites SCS Curve Number by retaining stormwater on site.
+Pervious concrete lowers the NRCS Runoff Curve Number or CN by retaining stormwater on site.
 This allows the planner/designer to achieve pre-development stormwater goals for pavement intense projects.
 Pervious concrete reduces the runoff from paved areas, which reduces the need for separate stormwater retention ponds and allows the use of smaller capacity storm sewers.
 This allows property owners to develop a larger area of available property at a lower cost.
 Pervious concrete also naturally filters storm water and can reduce pollutant loads entering into streams, ponds, and rivers.

 Pervious concrete functions like a storm water infiltration basin and allows the storm water to infiltrate the soil over a large area, thus facilitating recharge of precious groundwater supplies locally.
 All of these benefits lead to more effective land use.
 Pervious concrete can also reduce the impact of development on trees.
 A pervious concrete pavement allows the transfer of both water and air to root systems to help trees flourish even in highly developed areas.